zalando-stups/planb-cassandra/README.rst

 for this state to clear).

-While performing the update, which destroys the running EC2 instance and creates a blank one, the command keeps the current state in the Tags of the EBS data volume.
+While performing the update, which destroys the running EC2 instance and creates a blank one, the command keeps the current state in the tags of the EBS data volume.

 If interrupted by some unexpected problems, the command resumes the update sequence by using the information in the EBS volume tags.
 This relies however on an assumption